ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 ## Traversable

 Before we look at the next invocation let's look at the definition of the [_mapM_](http://hackage.haskell.org/package/base-4.10.1.0/docs/Prelude.html#v:mapM) function.
-The _mapM_ function maps each element of a structure to a monadic action, evaluates these actions from left to right, and collect the results.
+The _mapM_ function maps each element of a structure to a monadic action, evaluates these actions from left to right, and collects the results.

 ```{.haskell .scrollx}
 mapM :: Monad m => (a -> m b) -> t a -> m (t b)